 For Foley Beach, our Archbishop, and Mark Lawrence, our Bishop, for Bishop Bill Skilton; for all bishops, priests and deacons; especially for our Rector, Fr.
 Marshall; our Associate Rector, Fr.
 Donnie; our Assistant to the Rector, Fr.
-Joe; for our assistant Priest, Fr David and our church staff.
+Joe; for our assistant Priest, Fr David; and our church staff.
 We also pray for St. Andrew's Mission and their Vicar, Fr.
-Jimmy Gallant;
+Jimmy Gallant

 For all those who proclaim the Gospel at home and abroad; and in particular for All Saints' Church in Florence and their Rector, Fr.
 Jason Hamshaw, Chelsea and their family; and for San José Church in the Dominican Republic and their Rector, Fr.
-Sandino Sanchez.
+Sandino Sanchez; and their Bishop, Moises Quezada, and for Fr.
+Rob Sturdy, Anglican Chaplain at The Citadel.